Enhance your CV, learn key life skills, meet like-minded people, get active and make a positive impact on the environment.

 The Beach Rangers’ academy lets you learn about the marine and coastal environment, challenge yourself as you develop new skills

-“I can thoroughly recommend the Beach Shore Rangers.
+“I can thoroughly recommend the Your Shore Beach Rangers.
 Jenn and the team have worked with different age groups from our school and introduced marine conservation in an engaging and positive way.
 Sessions were well prepared and the pupils learned abut Marine Conservation whilst having fun and discovering the environment on their doorstep.

 Beach shore rangers has helped to introduce pupils to the marine habitats on their doorstep and to care for their local environmentDr Marieke Royle

 Beach Rangers has been designed to allow you to take part in a capacity that suits you.
 We want you to enjoy being a Beach Ranger and build your skills, as well as doing great work for the environment.
+Do as much or as little as you have time for – there is no set commitment – we appreciate that everyone is different.

 You can take part in a way that suits you.
 Individual training sessions can be certified.